sstjepovic/dotfiles/README.md

 cbatticon &
 ```

-It will add an interactive battery icon to our system tray every time we log in.
+Will add an interactive battery icon to our system tray every time we log in.